gudzpoz/luajava/README.md

 ## About ##

-Nonlua is a scripting tool for Java.
+Jua is a scripting tool for Java.
 The goal of this tool is to allow scripts written in Lua to manipulate components developed in Java.

 It allows Java components to be accessed from Lua using the same syntax that is used for accessing Lua`s native objects, without any need for declarations or any kind of preprocessing.
 Nonlua also allows Java to implement an interface using Lua.
 This way any interface can be implemented in Lua and passed as parameter to any method, and when called, the equivalent function will be called in Lua, and it's result passed back to Java.

 ## Quickstart ##

 To include Nonlua into your project, you can use Maven or Gradle.
-Artifacts:
+Artifacts (yet to be):

-* Core: `io.nondev:nonlua:0.3.0-SNAPSHOT`
+* Core: `party.iroiro.jua:jua:2.1.0-beta3-alpha-1`
-* Desktop backend: `io.nondev:nonfilesystem-desktop:0.1.0-SNAPSHOT`
-* Desktop natives: `io.nondev:nonlua:0.3.0-SNAPSHOT:natives-desktop`
+* Desktop natives: `party.iroiro.jua:jua-platform:2.1.0-beta3-alpha-1:natives-desktop`
-* Android backend: `io.nondev:nonfilesystem-android:0.1.0-SNAPSHOT`
-* Android natives: `io.nondev:nonlua:0.3.0-SNAPSHOT:natives-android`
-* iOS backend: `io.nondev:nonfilesystem-ios:0.1.0-SNAPSHOT`
-* iOS natives: `io.nondev:nonlua:0.3.0-SNAPSHOT:natives-ios`

-You must also include `https://oss.sonatype.org/content/repositories/snapshots/` to repositories.

 And here is simple example on how to correctly initialize new Lua instance.
-This example will push `message` variable to Lua with value `Hello World from Lua`, then prints it using Lua built-in `print` function and then tries to evaluate `main.lua` script.
+This example will push `message` variable to Lua with value `Hello World from Lua`, then prints it using Lua built-in `print` function.

 ```java
 Lua.files = new DesktopFiles();